StephenJasina/linear-geodesic-optimization/src/main.md

 * Other smoothness functions
 * Same with $\lambda$
 * Later step is to plot the graph representing the network on the sphere
-* Come up with some example graphs and try to run them through the code.
-Use them as "canonical" proof of concepts
 * Maybe use data from the topology zoo
 * Run multiple combinations on different servers
 * Check out [Cloud Lab](https://cloudlab.us/)